Leon Washington: College career

-Professional football career
+Professional career

 New York Jets

-Washington was selected in the fourth round (117th overall) of the 2006 NFL Draft.
+Washington was selected in the fourth round (117th overall) of the 2006 NFL draft.
 The pick used was obtained by the Jets from the Kansas City Chiefs, as compensation for the release of former Jets head coach Herman Edwards.

 Washington gained some attention in his second preseason game, returning a kickoff 87 yards for a touchdown against the Washington Redskins.
 Nonetheless, he did not immediately get many carries in the first few weeks of the regular season.
 However, as the Jets running game struggled in the first few weeks, his role in the offense increased.
 He first showcased his ability on a 47-yard reception Week 3 in Buffalo.
 Two weeks later in Jacksonville, he recorded his first 100-yard rushing game, running for 101 yards in a Jets 41–0 loss.

 On October 22 at home against Detroit, Leon ran for 129 yards for two touchdowns and led the Jets' to a 31–24 win.
 In a game in Miami on Christmas night, Washington had 108 receiving yards including a 64-yard reception to set up the game-winning field goal in a 13–10 win.
 He helped the Jets clinch the fifth playoff spot in the AFC on New Year's Eve 2006 with a touchdown run that helped to seal a win against the Oakland Raiders in the final game of the 2006 regular season.
 He finished the regular season with 650 yards rushing and four touchdowns on 151 attempts.
 He averaged 4.3 yards-per-carry.
 In an AFC East game, he returned a kick 92 yards for a touchdown against the New England Patriots in 2008.
 Washington gained 2,317 all-purpose yards in 2008, more than any other running back in the NFL.